If I Could Buy Just One Real Estate Stock

 People own real estate to get income, inflation protection and capital appreciation.
 In today's e-commerce boom, owning Grade A or prime properties has taken on additional importance.
 What if I told you that I had one such real estate company, which owns a diversified global portfolio of the best properties but is so under-followed that it is trading at a 25% discount to the value of its properties.
 Would that be something you might be interested in?

 Brookfield Property Partners L.P.
 (BPY) is listed on the NYSE as a limited partnership which is a flow-through structure.
 Limited partnerships, just like REITs, do not pay any income taxes at the corporate level (assuming they meet certain requirements).
 But while most real estate companies are organized as REITs, the limited partnership structure has been usually used by midstream energy companies.
-Hence BPY avoids most people's radars.
+Hence, BPY avoids most people's radars.

 The Business